andrewchen1216/StockPlatformCLI/README.md

 stock market

-Features I want in this Paper Trading
+Features I want in this Paper Trading:

 -Start with 10K in the account